History of the Cleveland Browns: Modell's Move to Baltimore

 His reputation damaged by the lawsuits, Modell was eager to get out of Cleveland.
 He met with Baltimore officials about selling the Browns to Lerner and buying an expansion team to replace the Colts, who had left for Indianapolis in 1984.
 He also discussed moving the Browns.
 Proposals were made to spend $175 million on a stadium renovation after the Indians and Cleveland Cavaliers got new facilities in downtown Cleveland, but it was not enough.
 As the Browns started the 1995 season with a 4–4 record, word leaked that Modell was moving the team.
 Beset by rising player salaries and political indifference to the team's financial plight, he said he was forced to move.
 The day after Modell formally announced the move, Cleveland voters overwhelmingly approved the $175 million of stadium renovations.
 Despite this, Modell ruled out a reversal of his decision, saying his relationship with Cleveland had been irrevocably severed.
 "The bridge is down, burned, disappeared", he said.
 "There's not even a canoe there for me."

 The city immediately sued to prevent the move, on the basis that the lease of the stadium was active until 1998.
 Fans were in an uproar, staging protests, signing petitions, filing lawsuits and appealing to other NFL owners to block the relocation.
 Advertisers pulled out of the stadium, fearing fans' ire.
 Talks between the city, Modell and the NFL continued as the Browns finished the season with a 5–11 record.
 At the team's final home game against the Bengals, unruly fans in the Dawg Pound bleachers section rained debris, beer bottles and entire sections of seats onto the field, forcing officials to move play to the opposite end to ensure players' safety.
 Cleveland won the game, its only victory after the announcement of the move.

 The following February, the warring parties reached a compromise.
 Under its terms, Modell would be allowed to take his personnel to Baltimore, but would leave Cleveland the Browns' colors, logos and heritage for a reactivated Browns franchise that would take the field no later than 1999.
 The $175 million earmarked for stadium improvements was to be used instead build a new stadium, with up to $48 million of additional financial assistance from the NFL.
 Further, Modell was ordered to pay Cleveland $9.3 million to compensate for lost revenues and taxes during the Browns' three years of inactivity, plus up to $2.25 million of the city's legal fees.
-As a result of the deal Modell's team was technically an expansion franchise, called the Baltimore Ravens.
+As a result of the deal Modell's team, later named the Baltimore Ravens, is officially considered an expansion franchise, while the Browns were officially regarded as suspended by the NFL from 1996 to 1998.